fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice_4.md

 ted.my_name
 # NoMethodError (private method `name' called for #<Robot:0x00007febd182e7f8 @name="Ted", @age=4>)

-ted.identify
+puts ted.identify
-# => My name is Ted and I am a 4 year old robot.
+# My name is Ted and I am a 4 year old robot.
+# => nil

 Robot.species
 # => Robot

 ted.remake("Bob", 2)

-ted.identify
+puts ted.identify
-# => My name is Bob and I am a 2 year old robot.
+# My name is Bob and I am a 2 year old robot.
+# => nil
 ```
 #### What is the default `to_s` method in Ruby?
 How/why would you override this? *
 The default `Object#to_s` method, when called on an object, will return a string representation of the class name and an encoding of the object id.
 The `to_s` method is also automatically called on the argument provided to the `puts` method call, as well as during string interpolation.